PuruVJ/neoconfetti/packages/svelte/README.md

 Let's party 🎊🎊 with Svelte! `@neoconfetti/svelte` allows you to show an awesome confetti explosion on your page, with Svelte!

-> This library is the port of the amazing [react-confetti-explosion](https://www.npmjs.com/package//react-confetti-explosion) package.
-All the logic is from that package only, optimisation and Svelte code are mine 😉

 ## Features

 - 🤏 Tiny - 1.54KB min+br.